remotelockbox/remotelockbox/README.md

 # Remote Lock Box

+Have you ever wanted to lock something away for hours or days at a time?
+Would you like to set a timer to make it inaccessible?
+Or would you rather give up control of your lock box to someone who might not be nearby to open it for you?

-A web-server that controls an electronic lockbox.
+This project is a web-server that controls an electronic lockbox.
-It is meant to be installed securely on an embedded computer inside the box.
+It is meant to be installed securely on an embedded computer inside the box and provides access controls for one or two parties.

+To get started, you need an inexpensive digital safe, a raspberry-pi computer (or similar), an electronic relay, and this software.

-## Installation
+## Software Installation

 ### Setting up your system